 - and review the level of access you wish others to have to your thesis

 - Provides a scholarly work that is available online, free of charge to the end user.

-As well as the information available in this Library Guide, the Library Research Support team run training sessions where we address the issues relating to providing a full text e-thesis for the institutional repository.
-The library participates in the university skills development programme for postgraduates and we offer guidance for e-thesis deposit via email or 1-2-1 support.
+As well as the information available in this Library Guide, the Library Research Support team run training sessions to address the issues relating to providing a full text e-thesis for the institutional repository.
+The library is able to offer guidance for e-thesis deposit via email or 1-2-1 support.